ikasanEIP/ikasan/ikasaneip/component/Readme.md

 ## Producers

+### Purpose

 Ending component of the flow, the only component in the flow which have no transition.

-### Purpose

-Read more about EIP [Message Endpoint](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageEndpoint.html)
+Read more about EIP [Message Endpoint](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageEndpoint.html) In order to create your own broker you need to implement [Producer Interface](../spec/component/src/main/java/org/ikasan/spec/component/endpoint/Producer.java)

 ### Pattern